cva68/RIP-Routing-Simulation/README.md

-# COSC364 RIP Assignment
+# RIP Routing Simulation
-An implementation of parts of the RIP routing protocol, designed to run as several instances on the same machine.
+An implementation of parts of the RIP routing protocol for COSC364, designed to run as several instances on the same machine.
 Each instance runs as a separate process, and these processes communicate through local sockets.
 Designed for emulation of a small network, and exploring the response of the RIP protocol to different types of faults.

+Features automated linting (`pylint`), unit testing (`unittest`) and behavioural testing (`behave`) as part of the [CI pipeline](https://github.com/cva68/RIP-Routing-Simulation/actions).

 ## Usage
 1. Install requirements